Let’s Find Your New Home

 You must have a UK bank account and be in receipt of an annual gross income of 30x the monthly rental.
 If you know your income is under this figure we can often take into account any savings you may have or utilise a guarantor to help you pass referencing.
 If you have a zero hours contract then you’ll need to have been employed for more than 2 months and if employed less than 12 months then you’ll need a guarantor.

-All is not lost, you can look at the option of paying a lump sum of rental in advance, or proceeding with a guarantor.
+All is not lost, you can look at the option of proceeding with a guarantor.
 Ultimately, the Landlord can override the referencing if he/she feels it’s appropriate.
 We are understanding of everyone’s situation and will always do our best to work with you to secure the room for you.

 A guarantor is someone who agrees to pay your rent if you don’t pay it, for example a parent or close relative.
 If you don’t pay your landlord what you owe them, they can ask your guarantor to pay instead.
 If your guarantor doesn’t pay, your landlord can take them to court.
 Your guarantor will be referenced in the same way as you are as if they are the tenant.